 - substitute quantity into the demand function to find optimum price.

-The problem with Paper F5 is that students go into the exam with only a few tools in their 'box'.
+The problem with Performance Management is that students go into the exam with only a few tools in their 'box'.
 If you put the work in, you will reap the rewards.

-Requirements that necessitate candidates writing in a coherent, organised manner are also a big issue in Paper F5.
+Requirements that necessitate candidates writing in a coherent, organised manner are also a big issue in P5, Advanced Performance Management.
 Candidates are not penalised for the fact that English may be their second language, and I do not think it is this that causes the real problem.
-The issue is often that candidates appear unable to grasp what to write and how much to write, ie they don't understand the instruction.
-Further clarification of all the main instructions you would expect to find in a Paper F5 exam is given below.
+The issue is often that candidates appear unable to grasp what to write and how much to write, i.e. they don't understand the instruction.

 When you are asked to 'describe' something you are expected to give some sort of narrative about it.
 For example, if you were being asked to describe suitable non-financial performance indicators for a hospital, you would be expected to describe indicators such as number of patient complaints, bed occupancy rate, number of admissions per employee.
 It would not be enough to merely 'list' these indicators.
 You would have to go a step further and describe how they might be calculated.
 As always, you should be guided by the mark allocation in deciding how much time you spend answering the requirements and therefore what level of detail you should go into.